sajibcse68/MyDailyLearn/html/html.md

     }
     ```
 #### Transitions
-CSS3 privides `transitions`, which allow us to `transsition between two states of a specified element`.
+CSS3 provides `transitions`, which allow us to `transition between two states of a specified element`.

 ```
 .element {